-Whether Noah accepts or declines is lost on me, because my head has gone on one of its journeys again.
-One thing I'll say for my recent adventures is that I've changed from being an unthinking layabout into a much more perceptive being.
-I doubt that Joe Progress could fool me into blindly doing his work a second time.
-I've just worked out why he was against the 200s program, and it's almost as interesting as my earlier revelation concerning the collective imagination.
+I'm sure Noah will decline, but I don't hear him, because my head is overflowing again.
+I've just worked out why Joe Progress is against the 200s program, and it's another revelation.
 Here's the way it comes to me.
 Noah is complaining that he's too old to change his ways, and indeed I can't see him picking up the instruction manual for a satellite navigation system or a bow-thruster.
-Then I wonder how keen I'd be on these things myself.
+Then I wonder how keen I'd be on these things, myself.
 I suspect I might cope with the bow-thruster but I'd have some trouble with satellite navigation.
 And who in our present company would easily deal with both?
-Look no further than the god of Fashionable Trainers, who must surely have calloused thumbs and failing eyesight by now, he's so busy with his mobile phone and it's so damned small.
+Look no further than the god of Fashionable Trainers, who must surely have calloused thumbs and failing eyesight by now, he's so busy with his mobile phone and it's so damn small.
 But he's an expert with it and I'm sure he would soon become an expert with anything else technical that came his way.
 Indeed, if he was in charge of the Ark he would demand that it had satellite navigation and bow-thrusters.
 And what's the difference between us, what is it that determines these attitudes to items new?
 The answer is age.
 Noah is ancient and he can't cope with the new.
-The god of Fashionable Trainers welcomes the new with open arms, and I'm somewhere between the two of them both in age and attitude.
-And this is why Joe Progress doesn't want the other-worlders living to 200 years old.
+The god of Fashionable Trainers is young and welcomes the new with open arms.
+This is why Joe Progress doesn't want the other-worlders living to 200 years old.
 They'd all become Noahs.
 Not in a literal sense, of course, but far too many of them would take on Noah-like attitudes.
 Joe Progress would send down his latest invention and ninety percent of the population would say - No, I've been around too long to start changing my ways now.
-In a larger sense, progress with a small p relies on youth, it relies on youthful attitudes.
 The old don't drive progress, they inhibit it.
-Joe needs the other world to be full of young people if he's going to prosper.
-The old are not his friends.
-And in a broader sense still, this is why the other-worlders die.
-They have to die for their society as a whole to progress.
-If they stop dying, their society will stagnate, or at least move forward at a snail's pace.
-The old tend to be richer than the young, and more powerful.
-The only way to get them to stand aside and make way for the new generation is mortality.
+Joe needs the other world to be full of young people, not geriatrics.
 See how slowly things move forward here in heaven?
 The heavyweight gods are thousands of years old.
-A few lightweights pop up, last a few generations and are gone.
-And nothing much changes.
-Joe has his work cut out even trying to get us to drive rather than walk, or to shop in supermarkets.
-He's far more successful down in the other world, because they have shorter lifespans.
-Death and progress go hand in hand.
+Joe has his work cut out introducing us to cars and supermarkets and modern building materials.
+He's more successful down there in the other world, because they have shorter lifespans.
+Mortality and progress go hand in hand.